htang7415/htang7415.github.io/_pages/about.md

 ---
 permalink: /
-title: "A data-driven personal website"
+title: "A AI personal website"
 excerpt: "About me"
 author_profile: true
 redirect_from: